apollographql/apollo-client/react-docs/source/initialization.md

 ---
 <h2 id="installation">Installation</h2>

-To get started with Apollo and React, install the `apollo-client` npm package, the `react-apollo` integration package, and the `graphql-tag` library for constructing query documents:
+To get started with Apollo and React, install the `react-apollo` npm package.
+This exports everything you need to get started, even though there are several packages involved under the hood.

 ```bash
 npm install react-apollo --save